guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 # Kibana Plugin - Custom Form Filter Visualization

 This project is a simple tutorial for Kibana new comers trying to developer their own vizualisation plugin.
-The actual usecase is to create a custom form to filter data to help end-users search their data.
+The actual usecase of this plugin is to create a custom form to filter data and tailor dashboard output.

 This plugin is a demo for the accounts data which can be downloaded from elastic web site [here](https://download.elastic.co/demos/kibana/gettingstarted/accounts.zip) then uploaded via `curl -H 'Content-Type: application/x-ndjson' -XPOST 'localhost:9200/bank/account/_bulk?pretty' --data-binary @accounts.json`.

 As plugin architecture is being under heavy redesign in 7.x and documentation is rather obscure, I did my best to create something simple that works.
+The code is also basic, I am JavaScript beginner!

 This repository is for Kibana v7.7 while [this repository](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization-Legacy) is for 7.6.2 legacy architecture.